riyann00b/SDHub-DS/SDHub-DS/01_Foundation/01_Notes/01_My_Notes/08 Revision & Conditional Programming.md

-# Python Study Notes Week 2, Day 8 : Revision & Conditional Programming
+# 📚 Python Study Notes Week 2, Day 8 : Revision & Conditional Programming

+**📅 Date:** July 10th, 2025

 Welcome!
 Today we will reinforce our understanding of Python's fundamentals and then take a major step forward into **Conditional Programming**.
 This is where our programs stop being simple, top-to-bottom scripts and start making intelligent decisions.